reslaurentii/create_alpine/README.md

 1. A standard Linux distribution (Debian, Fedora, ...)
 2. gpg o gpg2
 3. wget
-4. Docker (However the part of the script calling docker command can be skipped.)
+4. Docker (Not strictly, because the part of the script calling docker commands can be skipped.)

 ## Howto execute script
 To create Dockerfile and image